vince-wu/CompositionalDrift/README.md

 * Run the program as an executable (certification is on its way)

-* Refer to the wiki for specific instructions
+* Refer to the [wiki](https://github.com/vince-wu/CompositionalDrift/wiki) for step-by-step instructions on how to use the program

 ### Running via Web App